 ARTICLE 3. a.
-A catch after an invalid signal is not a fair catch, and the ball is dead where caught or recovered.
+A catch after an invalid signal is not a fair catch, and the ball is dead where caught or recovered (Exception: During a free kick, if a Team B receiver gives any waving signal that does not meet all of the requirements of a valid fair catch signal, and subsequently catches the ball behind the B-20 yard line, the ball belongs to Team B at its own 20-yard line).
 If the signal follows a catch or recovery, the ball is dead when the signal is first given (A.R.
 6-5-1-I).

-b.
-Invalid signals beyond the neutral zone apply only to Team B.

-c.
-An invalid signal beyond the neutral zone is possible only when the ball has crossed the neutral zone (Rule 2-16-7) (A.R.
+- b.
+Invalid signals beyond the neutral zone apply only to Team B. - c.
+An invalid signal beyond the neutral zone is possible only when the ball has crossed the neutral zone (Rule $\frac{2-16-7}{2}$) (A.R.
 6-5-3-I).